gaswind/video_stego/README.md

 # video_stego
-A script that words invisible in your video
+A script that make words invisible in your video